Skip to content

 These programs handle loan size differently.

 USDA guaranteed loans do not use a fixed national loan cap in the same way FHA does.
-Instead, approval is based on repayment ability, underwriting, and program eligibility.
+Instead, approval is based on repayment ability, underwriting, income eligibility, property eligibility and program requirements.

 FHA uses county-based loan limits, with higher caps in more expensive housing markets.